 Grading for this project is outlined in the rubric.
 Additional expectations will be discussed during the one-on-one meeting with your graduate student or postdoctoral mentor and with Dr. Rubin.
-Dr. Rubin will play a significant role in the selection of your thesis topic or literature review and the successful completion of your senior thesis or literature review.
+Dr. Rubin will play a significant role in the selection of your thesis topic and the successful completion of your senior thesis project.
 Both Dr. Rubin and your graduate student mentor should be aware of your progress on a consistent basis.